opencord/docs/charts/helm.md

 helm repo update
 ```

-If you decide to follow this route the `cord/` prefix needs to be added to specify the repo to use,
+If you decide to follow this route, the `cord/` prefix needs to be
-for example
+added to specify the repo to use.
+For example:

 ```shell
 helm install -n xos-core xos-core